pu2clr/SI4735/README.md

  *
  * @param capacitor If zero, the tuning capacitor value is selected automatically.
  *                  If the value is set to anything other than 0:
  *                  AM - the tuning capacitance is manually set as 95 fF x ANTCAP + 7 pF.
-ANTCAP manual range is 1–6143;
+ANTCAP manual range is
+ *                       1 to 6143;
  *                  FM - the valid range is 0 to 191.
  *                  According to Silicon Labs, automatic capacitor tuning is recommended (value 0).
  */